- Connection Diagrams

 Record, Edit, Upload and Stream from 4K consoles like the Xbox One X, PS4 Pro or from 1080p60 consoles like the Xbox One, Xbox 360, PS4, PC, Nintendo Switch or WiiU.
 Record in-game commentary and chat with the built-in audio mixer.

-Streamer/recorder for 4K game consoles such as the Xbox One X and PS4 Pro, plus 1080p60 consoles like the Xbox One and PS4
+Streamer/recorder for 4K or 1080p60 game consoles such as the Xbox One X and PS4 Pro, plus the Xbox One and PS4

 4K 60 fps in/out, with lag free pass through: play your 4K games on your 4K HDMI TV set while you record in HD